-Your system stores events that have occurred since the last time ANNUNCIATOR RESET was pressed.
-Each time you press the ANNUNCIATOR RESET key, the ALARM SILENCED message will clear from the display and the Event Memory is erased and new events are recorded as they occur.
+Your system stores events that have occurred since the last time [ANNUNCIATOR RESET] was pressed.
+Each time you press the [ANNUNCIATOR RESET] key, the ALARM SILENCED message clears from the display and the Event Memory is erased and new events are recorded as they occur.